Key Drivers Behind Decisions to Outsource Global Payroll

 Compliance is critical; businesses are under increasing scrutiny and non-compliance can lead to large penalties in the form of fines, which can possibly be even more than the cost of providing the payroll in the first place.
 Hence, it is critical that statutory filings and taxes are completed accurately and paid on time.
 Accordingly, outsourcing for compliance alone can be cost-effective.

-With increasing attention on employee satisfaction & providing a good employee experience, the incorrect deduction of taxes could lead to disgruntled employees.
+With increasing attention on employee satisfaction and providing a good employee experience, the incorrect deduction of taxes could also lead to disgruntled employees.

 Many multinational businesses don’t have the local resources needed to manage and ensure compliance – and won’t/can’t have the approved in-house software in each jurisdiction.
 As such, expert local providers will need to be sourced and engaged, with the approved software and capability to submit filings to tax authorities online.
 In-house corporate resources will also not have the knowledge or understanding of local payroll laws in the different global locations.

 Sourcing, vetting, approving and engaging expert local sources is critical and time consuming, but a relatively small part of the whole – and to ensure compliance, engaging the right local providers is critical.
 As such, when considering outsourcing, global payroll providers should be selected that both guarantee compliance in all countries and take responsibility for their network of local providers; ensuring they have the expertise and local legislative knowledge, able to support payroll.